 The computing resources (vCPUs and memory) are released.Note

-If your computing resources (vCPUs and memory) are released due to overdue payments, the system sends you an email notification.
+If your computing resources (vCPUs and memory) are released due to overdue payments, the system notifies you by email.

 Block storage devices